-VeriDaaS processes its data such that lower density versions can be released into the public domain while its higher density 30 ppsm or greater data can be reserved for commercial applications.
-In doing such, VeriDaaS can offer low entry prices to USGS, State, county, and other local governments avoiding the onerous task of bring together collations prior to data being collected.
-It also can make its high-density data available to organizations for internal use at prices well below market value for such extraordinary quality data.
+The VeriMAP DaaS business model enables VeriDaaS to collect this high-density data but provide it to government customers at prices that are extremely competitive.
+Through our Public-Private Partnerships, VeriDaaS can process its data such that lower-density versions can be released into the public domain while higher-density (30ppsm or greater) data can be reserved to support a broad range of industry users in markets from Automotive to 5G network deployment.
+By doing this, VeriDaaS is able to offer low entry prices to USGS, state, county, and other local governments, allowing them to avoid the onerous task of bringing together collations prior to data collection.
+VeriDaaS is also able to make its high-density data available to organizations for internal use at prices well below prevailing market rates for such extraordinarily high-quality data.